top of page

 • How culture evolves

-Why Do Smart Leaders Make Bad Decisions?
+Why Smart Leaders Make Bad Decisions

-It’s lack of context.
+It’s because they lack context.

-• A lot of unintended consequences
+• Spark unintended consequences

-• Erroding confidence
+• Undermine confidence in leadership

 How to Close the Context Gap

-The answer isn’t to be everywhere.
-It’s to build systems that bring context to you.
+The solution isn't micromanagement or omnipresence.
+It’s building systems that bring context to you.
+That’s where Context Loops come in.

 The Two-Part Job: Decide Well + Teach Decision-Making